-Downderry Nursery, at Hadlow in Kent, has been named as the RHS Master Grower for the Hampton Court Palace Garden Festival.
+Downderry Nursery, at Hadlow in Kent, was named as the RHS Master Grower for the Hampton Court Palace Garden Festival in 2019.

 The nursery specialises in lavender and rosemary, cultivating plants for garden use and oil production.
 It offers hardy lavender such as Lavandula angustifolia and L. x intermedia, as well as frost-hardy, half-hardy and tender lavenders.

 What's the story of Downderry Nursery?

 Co-owner Simon Charlesworth, by his own admission, had an ‘eclectic mix of jobs’ before becoming a nurseryman.
 The former bookshop assistant and postman, who has a PhD in land drainage, developed a passion for lavender while helping a friend to set up a nursery.